 As is often the case in a small town, Walnut doesn't have a public transportation system that people use for their commute.

-The per capita income in Walnut in 2022 was $19,318, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $77,272 for a family of four.
+The per capita income in Walnut in 2022 was $19,259, which is low income relative to Mississippi and the nation.
+This equates to an annual income of $77,036 for a family of four.
 However, Walnut contains both very wealthy and poor people as well.
-Walnut also has one of the higher rates of people living in poverty in the nation, with 35.89% of its population below the federal poverty line.

-Walnut is a somewhat ethnically-diverse town.
+Walnut is a very ethnically-diverse town.
 The people who call Walnut home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walnut residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Walnut include English, Irish, Scottish, German, and Scots-Irish.
+Important ancestries of people in Walnut include English, Scottish, Irish, European, and German.

 The most common language spoken in Walnut is English.
 Other important languages spoken here include Spanish and Italian.